 Students involved in the chapter manufacture castings and sell them to a variety of different customers.
 The income derived from these sales help finance student trips to various trade shows and conferences held throughout the U.S.

-Membership in the student chapter also qualifies those students for scholarships offered through the Foundry Educational Foundation (FEF) as well as those offered by the professional chapters of AFS.
-Each year, over twelve thousand dollars in scholarships are awarded to members in the organization.
-The American Foundry Society exists to promote knowledge and services that strengthen the Metal Casting industry for the ultimate benefit of its customers.
+Membership in the student chapter also qualifies those students for scholarships offered through the Foundry Educational Foundation, as well as those offered by the professional chapters of AFS.
+Each year, more than $12,000 in scholarships is awarded to members in the organization.
+The American Foundry Society exists to promote knowledge and services that strengthen the metal casting industry for the ultimate benefit of its customers.

 MATERIALS AND PROCESSES